 One of the most effective practices you should master before you begin your residency interviews is being self-assured in your merit as a future physician.
 The whole process can be intimidating, so it’s helpful to remember that once you’ve been invited for an interview, the program has already determined that you’re qualified for the job.

 In setting up an interview with you, program directors are communicating that you’ve passed the initial screening process and you have what it takes to be a resident in that program.
-What they’re looking for in residency interviews is whether you’re the right match for their particular facility.
+What they’re looking for in residency interviews is whether you’re the right match for their program and medical facility.

 “The interviewer wants to get to know you better to see how you would fit into their residency,” Dr. Madden explains.
 Program directors obviously want to find highly capable residents, but they also want to find individuals who will complement their existing team.